Contact

 Noah Greenberg is a cinematographer based in New York City.
 He is represented by Dattner Dispoto & Associates and is a member of the International Cinematographers Guild – IATSE Local 600 East.

-His most recent credits include: Out Of My Mind, a Disney+ feature directed by Amber Sealey starring Phoebe-Rae Taylor, Rosemarie Dewitt, Luke Kirby, Michael Chernus, and Judith Light that will premiere at the 2024 Sundance Film Festival; Lilly, an independent feature film based on the life of Lilly Ledbetter directed by Rachel Feldman starring Patricia Clarkson, John Benjamin Hickey, and Thomas Sadosky; Prisoner’s Daughter, a dramatic feature directed by Catherine Hardwicke starring Kate Beckinsale, Brian Cox, Christopher Convery, and Tyson Ritter that premiered at the 2022 Toronto International Film Festival; and, The Weekend Away, a Netflix thriller directed by Kim Farrant, starring Leighton Meester, Christina Wolfe, and Ziad Bakri.
+His most recent credits include: Out Of My Mind, a Disney+ feature directed by Amber Sealey starring Phoebe-Rae Taylor, Rosemarie Dewitt, Luke Kirby, Michael Chernus, and Judith Light that premiered at the 2024 Sundance Film Festival; Lilly, an independent feature film based on the life of Lilly Ledbetter directed by Rachel Feldman starring Patricia Clarkson, John Benjamin Hickey, and Thomas Sadosky; Prisoner’s Daughter, a dramatic feature directed by Catherine Hardwicke starring Kate Beckinsale, Brian Cox, Christopher Convery, and Tyson Ritter that premiered at the 2022 Toronto International Film Festival; and, The Weekend Away, a Netflix thriller directed by Kim Farrant, starring Leighton Meester, Christina Wolfe, and Ziad Bakri.

 Greenberg is known for his many collaborations with director Craig William Macneill including: Lizzie, a psychological thriller starring Chloë Sevigny and Kristen Stewart that premiered in the U.S. Dramatic Competition at the 2018 Sundance Film Festival, and was presented in the Contemporary World Cinema program at the 2018 EnergaCAMERIMAGE International Film Festival; The Boy, which premiered in competition at the 2015 SXSW Film Festival, starring David Morse, Rainn Wilson, and Jared Breeze; Henley, the award-winning, Sundance-selected short film; and Channel Zero: Candle Cove, SyFy’s acclaimed anthology series starring Paul Schneider and Fiona Shaw.